 Because the mind truly is the athlete, the goal of becoming a better runner is highly compatible with the goal of becoming a better person.
 Addressing the weaknesses that limit your success in running will make you happier and more effectual in other parts of life.
 Likewise, becoming a stronger person through crises outside of running will pay dividends on the racecourse.

 I speak from experience.
 The key weakness that ruined running for me as a teenager was good old-fashioned cowardice.
 I was cripplingly afraid of the suffering that is an unavoidable part of racing.
 When I got back into running as an adult, I made it a high priority to become a braver athlete.
 As fate would have it, though, life threw a series of personal crises at me that made the suffering of racing seem laughably minor in comparison, and it was the mettle I developed in facing these crises that turned me into a fearless racer.
-(I know I’m being somewhat cagey here—that’s because the full story will be told in my forthcoming book, Life Is a Marathon.)
+(I know I’m being somewhat cagey here—that’s because the full story is in my latest book, Life Is a Marathon.)

 So, that was my big issue.
 But other runners find all kinds of other issues coming to the surface when they expose themselves to the crisis of racing.
 One of the athletes I coach struggles with performance anxiety.
 She kicks butt in training only to crash on race day because she tightens up under the pressure she feels to fulfill expectations.
 It’s a frustratingly ironic problem, her fear of failure being the very thing that causes her to fail.